The Ultimate Guide To Buying a Used Road Bike

 Check that the cables are in tension by squeezing the brakes and suddenly letting go.
 The lever should snap back almost instantaneously.
 If it doesn’t, or if there is too much play in the level, you are going to need to tighten the cables.

 This is the defining moment.
-Always test drive the bike that you are looking at before buying it!
+Always test-drive the bike that you are looking at before buying it!
 You need to be sure beyond all else that the bike is the right fit for you.
 Consider putting it through its paces to make sure that it is on top of its game.

-Try riding it without hands, to ensure that the wheels are true and keep the bike in a straight line without going off road.
+Try riding it without hands, to ensure that the wheels are true and keep the bike in a straight line without going off-road.
 Test the brake response and try some sharp turns to check the overall balance.
 If you are satisfied, you are ready to buy!

-Bike are among the easiest vehicles on the road to steal.
+Bikes are among the easiest vehicles on the road to steal.
 This means that when you are buying a used road bike you need to make sure that it isn’t stolen.
 You don’t want to lose your money and the bike to the police when they come for it.

 Before buying the bike, there are a few simple steps to follow to make sure that you aren’t buying someone else’s stolen precious:

 If the price is way too low for a bike of that quality, there should be a siren going off in your head.
-Why would someone in their right minds sell that bike for THAT price?
+Why would someone in their right mind sell that bike for THAT price?
 You need to tiptoe very carefully around a bike with a price that seems too good to be true.

 If you are buying the bike online, check that the online listing has pictures of the bike that is being sold.
 Don’t go for bikes that have listing images taken off the internet.
 You can usually tell these because they have a stock, professional look to them.